kkrull/javascript-sandbox/Readme.md

 Testing:

-- Run Jasmine tests directly in IntelliJ
 - Cucumber for acceptance and/or integration tests?
 - JavaScript mocking libraries, such as SinonJS.
 - Shared examples and shared context in Jasmine specs.
+- JSTestDriver or similar plugin that runs Jasmine tests in IntelliJ